Half-Life 2: Awards

 Half-Life 2 earned 39 Game of the Year awards, including Overall Game of the Year at IGN, GameSpots Award for Best Shooter, GameSpots Reader's Choice — PC Game of the Year Award, "Game of the Year" and "Computer Game of the Year" from the Interactive Achievement Awards, and "Best Game" with the Game Developers Choice Awards, where it was also given various awards for technology, characters, and writing.

 The editors of Computer Gaming World nominated Half-Life 2 for their 2004 "Single-Player Shooter of the Year" and overall "Game of the Year" awards, although it lost to Painkiller and World of Warcraft.
 They wrote, "Half-Life 2, everyone's default pick to win this year, is indeed a fantastic roller coaster of a ride, not as great as the original but still leagues above most other shooters."

 Edge gave Half-Life 2 its top honor of the year with the award for Best Game, as well as awards for Innovation and Visual Design.
 It also had a strong showing at the 2004 British Academy Video Games Awards, picking up six awards, more than any other game that night, with awards including "Best Game" and "Best Online and Multiplayer".
 Computer Games Magazine named Half-Life 2 the fourth-best computer game of 2004 and gave it the awards for "Best Technology" (beating Doom 3) and "Best Writing", and runner-up awards for "Best Sound Effects", "Best AI" and "Best Voice Acting".
 The editors called it "a masterful single-player experience that plays a constant game of one-upmanship with itself".

 In 2008, Guinness World Records awarded Half-Life 2 the records for "Highest-rated Shooter by PC Gamer" and "First game to feature a gravity gun".
 In 2009, Game Informer named Half-Life 2 the fifth-best game, writing that "Valve redefined the way first-person shooters were created".
 Half-Life 2 was selected by readers of The Guardian as the best game of the decade, with particular praise for the environment design.
 The Guardian journalist Keith Stuart wrote that it "pushed the envelope for the genre, and set a new high watermark for FPS narrative".
-Half-Life 2 won Crispy Gamer's Game of the Decade tournament style poll.
+Half-Life 2 won Crispy Gamers Game of the Decade tournament style poll.
 It also won Reviews on the Run's, IGNs Best Game of the Decade and Spike Video Game Awards 2012 Game of the Decade.
 In December 2021, IGN named Half-Life 2 the ninth-best game of all time.